Do I Have to Believe Certain Things to Be Welcome at Your Church?

 What’s Available for Children and Youth?

 We love children and youth at the Kirk.
-We have a variety of opportunities for children, including times and places for them to be involved in worship, particularly the 11:00 AM traditional service.
-During this time, there is childcare available in our nursery for infants and children up to five years old.
-We also offer a Children’s Time during this service.
+We have a variety of opportunities for children, including times and places for them to be involved in worship, particularly the 11:00 AM traditional service, where we offer a children’s time during the service.

 The Kirk strongly believes that children and youth should form healthy relationships with people of all ages, so we try to plan our programs and opportunities as intergenerational.